terenzio/vfs/README.md

    ```

+## Input Validation
+- All input validation is done at the Service Layer, ensuring that the VFS is robust and secure against invalid or malicious inputs.
+  - All names (user / folder / file) must contain only alphabets (uppercase and lowercase) and numbers with no spaces.
+  - The length of the folder name must be less than or equal to 30 characters.
+    ```
+    ❯ cd cmd
+    ❯ go run main.go

+        ==== IsCoolLab: Virtual File System CLI ==== The current time is: 2024-03-12 16:57:25
+        Type 'help' to see available commands.

+        # register User12#$%
+        Error: The name [User12#$%] contains invalid chars.
+Only alphabets and numbers are allowed.

+        # register user123456789012345678901234567890
+        Error: The name [user123456789012345678901234567890] is too long.
+The maximum length is 30 characters.
+    ```

 ## Unit Tests

 - All tests are done on the Service Layer, which contains the core directory logic of the VFS.